 8. Goa Lawah Temple

 Your Bali temple tour would stay incomplete until you tick Goa Lawah off your list.
 This temple is located on the southeast coast of Bali, and is built around a cave, which is home to a lot of bats.
 Apart from its location, the motifs of the dragon, shrines in the centre & large banyan trees at the entrance are pretty mesmerizing too.
+Hands down, it is one of the most famous temples in Bali.

 Must Witness: The beautiful coast of Nusa Penida at the horizon.